 Today approximately 41 acres are planted to vines on the estate.
 The yields are fairly low by Napa standards – at about 2 tons per acre.
 Schramsberg’s property is 218 acres of which two historical vineyards are located on site, the original Schram Vineyard and the McEachran Vineyard first planted in 1878.
 They source grapes from select cooler climate vineyards throughout Napa (mostly the southern part of the valley), parts of Sonoma County, Marin County and Anderson Valley in Mendocino County.

-Their sparkling wine has been served to Presidents, Heads of State and other important dignitaries world wide.
+Their sparkling wine has been served to Presidents, Heads of State and other important dignitaries world wide (a number of photographs of state dinners line one of the walls of the reception room).
 The first time the White House got whiff of the quality of their wine was in 1972.
 Jack Davies was called to drop off cases at Travis Airforce Base where he was met by a government official.
 Jack forgot to get payment and delivered the wine for free.
 Several weeks later a friend called up and told them to watch Barbara Walters on National TV who was holding their wine which was served at a Presidential function in China.
 Talk about excellent publicity!

 This is world-class sparkling wine; they are one of only four wineries focusing on sparkling wine production in Napa Valley.
 As of the time of this review they make 10+ different sparkling wines including their much coveted Reserve J. Schram.
 They even still employ a Riddler – someone who turns the bottles by hand in order to move the dead yeast out of the wine.
 Today most sparkling wine producers have automated this process using a machine called a gyropalette that turns an entire pallet of wine at one time.